TACHC Leadership Development Series: History of Health Centers and TACHC – Walk Down Memory Lane

 Daniel Diaz, Director of Operations, TACHC

 Nancy Gilliam, Director of Strategic Initiatives, TACHC

-$500 per person will register you one time for the 10-12 sessions in this series.
-The registered person will have access to ALL recordings even if there are any that gets missed or if a person registers late.
+$500 per person will register you one time for the 10 sessions in this series.
+All sessions will be recorded.

 Your Zoom link will be emailed two days before the event.
 Please do not forward your confirmation email or the Zoom meeting link to others as TACHC needs to gather attendance information for grant purposes.

 Series Schedule: Last Thursday of each month, until February 2022, 10 occurrence(s) (subject to change)